Skip to main content

 Following the French revolution in 1789, the subsequent French invasion of German lands from 1792, and the French dissolution of the Holy Roman Empire in 1806, a resurgence of Biblical Christianity (sometimes called "Neupietismus" or Neo-Pietism) gained strength in Germany.

 The movement can be traced back to beginnings in the late 1700s.
-Later, major figures in the Erweckung included Hofacker at Stuttgart (1826-8), Daniel Krummacher at Elberfeld and J. C. Blumhardt at Möttlingen.
-In Berlin, a leading church for the Erweckung was the Bethlehemgemeinde (also known as the Bohemian Church) located in what is now known as Bethlehemkirchplatz, then pastored by Johannes Jänicke.
+Later, major figures in the Erweckung included Ludwig Hofacker at Stuttgart (1826-8), Daniel Krummacher at Elberfeld and J. C. Blumhardt at Möttlingen.
+In Berlin, a leading church for the Erweckung was the Bethlehemgemeinde (also known as the Bohemian Church) then pastored by Johannes Jänicke, and located in what is now known as Bethlehemkirchplatz.
 It is said that for about four decades from 1820, most of the pastors and preachers in Berlin churches had experienced evangelical conversion.
 For the first part of the 1800s, "die Erweckung" took place mostly within the state Lutheran or Reformed churches.

 Academics associated with the Erweckung include J. A. W. Neander, a Jewish convert and theological professor at Berlin, W. M. L. De Wette, and August Tholuck.
 Paradoxically, in many cases these and other men had been taught by Schleiermacher, who is often considered a representative of liberal Christianity.